oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-01-defs-11-version.md

    tracked in this stage with (0.y.z) by incrementing the minor version y instead.
    Changes that would increment the minor or patch version according to rule 6 or 5 are both tracked in this stage with (0.y.z) by incrementing the patch version z instead.
-4. Version 1.0.0 defines the initial release to the intended target group.
+4. Version 1.0.0 defines the initial release to the specified target group.
    The way in which the version number is incremented after this release is dependent on the content and structure of the document and how it changes.
 5. Patch version Z (x.y.Z | x > 0) MUST be incremented if only backwards compatible bug fixes are introduced.